sibe-finance/sibe-docs/docs/2_Sibe DAO/2_Sibe DAO.md

 ## Sibe DAO
 Sibe DAO provides a carefully selected list of [validators](/FAQ/Glossary#validators), to make the usage as secure and comfortable as possible.
 Sibe holders become a full part of our community and can participate in voting, taking part in the development of the protocol, and solving important issues of the organization and ecosystem.

+## DAO Treasury

+DAO Treasury is a capital used for implementation of proposals and programs for onboarding of projects with a use of launch.